Rsantct/pe.audio.sys/pe.audio.sys/doc/05_Configuration.md

 Main points to check for:

     [  ] jack:
             backend:    dummy       # use 'alsa' later when things seems to work well
             device:
-            period:
+            period:     1024
             nperiods:
             miscel:     -P 8 -C 2   # simmulates 8 out / 2 in dummy card backend

-        (i) For now, will use the dummy sound backend, with a channels dimension like your actual sound card.
+        (i) By now, we'll use the dummy sound backend, with a channels dimension like your actual sound card.

     [ ] loudspeaker: YOUR_LOUDSPEAKER